DataDog/integrations-core/consul/README.md

 See [Consul's Telemetry doc](https://www.consul.io/docs/agent/telemetry.html) for a description of metrics the Consul Agent sends to DogStatsD.

-See [Consul's Network Coordinates doc](https://www.consul.io/docs/internals/coordinates.html) if you're curious how these metrics are calculated.
+See [Consul's Network Coordinates doc](https://www.consul.io/docs/internals/coordinates.html) if you're curious about how the network latency metrics are calculated.

 # Service Checks

 `consul.check`:

-The Agent creates a service check for each Consul Health Check in your cluster, tagging each with:
+The Datadog Agent submits a service check for each Consul Health Check in your cluster, tagging each with:

-* `service:<name>` if Consul reports a `ServiceName`
+* `service:<name>`, if Consul reports a `ServiceName`
-* `consul_service_id:<id>` if Consul reports a `ServiceID`
+* `consul_service_id:<id>`, if Consul reports a `ServiceID`

 # Events